 YuCALM should be used as part of a combined approach to changing feelings and responses to scary situations, including fireworks.
 You can give it as part of your first steps towards rehabilitation as well as part of a longer-term behaviour therapy programme.

-Managing your dog’s environment is the next step in helping your dog feel better when there are fireworks on.
+Managing your dog’s environment and experiences is the next step in helping your dog feel better when there are fireworks on.
 There are many ways to prepare in advance.

 Provide a safe space